SudhinPillai26/Amazon-E-Commerce-SQL-Project/README.md

 ## Introduction

-This project demonstrates essential SQL skills by analyzing e-commerce data from **Flipkart**, focusing on sales, payments, products, and customer data.
+This project demonstrates essential SQL skills by analyzing e-commerce data from **Amazon**, focusing on sales, payments, products, and customer data.
 Through SQL, we answer critical business questions, uncover trends, and derive actionable insights that help improve business strategies and customer experiences.
 The project covers different SQL techniques including **Joins**, **Group By**, **Aggregations**, and **Date Functions**.

 ## Project Structure